-Monthly filmmmaking forum presented by Indie Memphis and Crosstown Arts.
-June topic: Film Criticism.
+Monthly filmmaking forum presented by Indie Memphis and Crosstown Arts.

 Crosstown Arts’ Open Crit series, organized in partnership with ArtsMemphis, is a monthly critique event where visual artists are invited to bring new and/or in-progress studio work for critical feedback and group discussion particular to each artist’s practice.
 All sessions are free and open to the public.